USDAForestService/gdalraster/README.md

     variables in the R expression, as either x/y in the raster projected coordinate system or inverse projected longitude/latitude.

-`gdalraster` is a fast, lightweight and modern R interface to GDAL.
-It may be suitable for applications that primarily need low-level raster I/O, explicit manipulation of VRT format, or prefer native GDAL-like calling.
+`gdalraster` may be suitable for applications that primarily need low-level raster I/O, explicit manipulation of VRT format, or prefer native GDAL-like calling.
 The additional functionality is somewhat aimed at thematic data analysis but may have other utility.

 ## Installation